brberis/ai-dream-io/README.md

 7. In the browser navigate to `http://localhost:3000` to access the app

 ### Note:

 - Make sure that you have the latest version of Node.js and npm installed on your machine
 - Make sure you have MongoDB installed and running before start the development server.
-- After you finish with the installation and setup, don't forget to remove .env file from the repo before committing.

 ## Questions